lerokko/gridutil/README.md

 ## Known Issues

 - Unsafe teleportation!
-The grid is generated from the origin point outwards inside chunks that players load. the grid can only "spread" trough existing chunks currently.
-So if you create isolated part in the world (For example trough nether travel) the grid will not generate in those isolated regions.
-As long as you do not let your player leave the dimension and/or teleport him far away to ungenerated chunks, this should not be an issue.
+The grid is generated from the origin point outwards inside chunks that players load. the grid can only "spread" trough existing chunks currently (grid cells spread from one neighboring cell to another).
+So if you create isolated parts in the world (For example trough nether travel) the grid will not generate in those isolated regions.
+As long as you do not let your player leave the dimension and/or teleport them far away to ungenerated chunks, this should not be an issue.

 ## License

-this datapack is **licensed under GPL3**.
+This datapack is **licensed under GPL3**.
 Please give credit if you are sharing this datapack or a modified version of it.